dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.4.3
+- Updated: 	Function thinkup_check_ishome() updated to improve reliability with use of use wp_unslash.

 Version 1.4.2
 - Updated: 	Font Awesome updated to v4.7.0.
 - Removed: Outdated vesions of jQuery removed from prettyPhoto folder.